 Be sure to pay attention to parking signage as 1840s Carrollton Inn is not to be held liable for any parking tickets issued during the duration of your stay.

 Breakfast is Served!

 Guests at the 1840s Carrollton Inn may enjoy a delicious gourmet breakfast made-to-order and included in your stay.
 Order your full American-style breakfast to be served to you between 7:00 a.m. – 9:30 a.m.
-Enjoy your breakfast in bed in the privacy of your own room, sit at a cozy table for two in the historic first-floor dining room, or enjoy breakfast under cafe lighting in the Carrollton Inn courtyard (weather permitting).
-Choose from a variety of breakfast menu offerings to include thick slices of Italian bread French toast, buttermilk pancakes with blueberries, bananas, raspberries or chocolate chips, and the house omelet with Shitake mushrooms, onions, cheese, and tomatoes.
+Enjoy your breakfast while siting at a cozy table for two in the historic first-floor dining room, or enjoy breakfast under cafe lighting in the Carrollton Inn courtyard (weather permitting).
+Choose from a variety of breakfast menu offerings to include thick slices of Italian bread French toast, buttermilk pancakes with blueberries, bananas, or chocolate chips, and the house omelet with Shitake mushrooms, onions, cheese, and tomatoes.
 We use fresh local ingredients in our breakfast dishes and organic herbs from Koinonia Farm located at our Baltimore County property, Gramercy Mansion.